DimBik/DimBik/README.md

 ## Work Experience
 **Research Assistant @ University College Cork (_June 2023 - Present_)**
-- Develop a Naive Bayes classifier, mitigating bias related to fairness, improving decision-making.
-KPIs: Demographic Parity = 0, Accuracy = 86%.
-- Develop an ensemble model classifier for students' performance forecasting, employing data cleaning pipelines to address inconcistencies and improve data quality in a large dataset.
-KPI: Accuracy = 91%.
-- Design pre- and post-assessment questionnaires to evaluate a course according to European project's needs.
-Gather data and conduct data analysis to address potential imporvements of the course.
+- Developed a hiring classifier with Python, reducing demographic parity to 0.01, mitigating bias and enhancing fairness in recruitment decisions.
+- Employed a data cleaning pipeline with Python to handle inconsistencies in a large dataset, improving accuracy for student performance predictions by 7\%.
+- Collaborated with cross-functional teams to design questionnaires for a European project course and perform data analysis with Python, leading to a 1-point improvement in the course's effectiveness rating after implementing identified changes.
+- Conducted data analysis with Excel on European data portals to identify the best fit for a European project's platform.
+Developed the back-end of a Python Flask API to translate and publish metadata to the selected portal.
+-
 **Annotation Analyst @ Apple (_January 2023 - June 2023_)**
 - Complete more than 1000 daily tasks, improving the overall performance of the team to become one of the top 5 most productive teams within Apple.
 - Collaborate within a 6-member team to address ambiguities in the data.